 Captain Maggie Sawyer: "Mother#%$&!
 Mother#%$&!
 Mother#%$&!
 Mother#%$&!...
 No *%$ing comment!"

 Completely Missing the Point: Two-Face discovers Renee's lesbianism and uses it to make her vulnerable so he can potentially woo her to him.
-When she explains she is a lesbian and not interested in men (much less crazed disfigured criminal men) and asks if he even looked at the photos before sending them out, Two-Face innocently replies, "Yeah, I know all that.
+When she explains that the very meaning of being a lesbian is that she is not attracted to men, and asks if he even looked at the photos before sending them out, Two-Face innocently replies, "Yeah, I know all that.
 I don't see what that has to do with us."

 Though Gotham City itself seems to have recovered, there are frequent references made by characters to a recent earthquake and "No Man's Land."
 These both refer to a long-running arc in various Bat-Family titles during the late 1990's where Gotham City was destroyed by a large earthquake, with the entire city subsequently abandoned and declared off-limits by the United States government.
 This sequence of events, also titled No Man's Land, featured many of the characters starring in Gotham Central and introduced numerous relationships and plots that run throughout this series.